POSITION: Child and Family Therapist

 - Ability to travel to various locations, including clients’ homes

 In addition, the following are considered as assets:

-- Being bilingual in French and English is an asset (The ability to speak any second language is valued)
+- Being bilingual in French and English (The ability to speak any second language is valued)

-Interested applicants are asked to forward their résumés by August 4, 2019 to:
+Interested applicants are asked to forward their resumes by November 27, 2020 to:

 Human Resources – SickKids CCMH

 Note: Please quote position title & competition number in the subject heading of email.

 SickKids CCMH is an equal opportunity employer; we are committed to diversity and value inclusion.
 We welcome applications from visible minority group members, women, Aboriginal persons, persons with disabilities, members of sexual minority groups and others who may contribute to diversity within the Centre.